The Art and Science of Killer Abandoned Cart Emails

 Tactic #2: Get personal

 Another useful tactic you may consider is offering a personalized email.
-You can do this by personalizing the subject line, asking a question, or doing both.
+You can do this by tailoring the subject line, asking a question, or doing both.
 Here are two useful examples to base your thinking off:

 Personalized: Hey Sam, you forgot how much you wanted to buy this!